lazerwalker/twine-app-builder/README.md

 1. You fork this git repo, and add your browser game to it (an `index.html` page and maybe some extra files like images or audio)
 2. When you commit those changes to git and push them to GitHub, GitHub will automatically take your game files and bundle them up into downloadable desktop binaries
 3. The "Releases" section of your project's GitHub (https://github.com/username/repo/releases) will now contain downloadable Windows and Mac versions of your game
-4. Any time you push changes to your GitHub repo, this process will repeat and new binaries will be auto-generated!
+4. Any time you add a new git tag to your repo, this process will repeat and new binaries will be auto-generated!

 ## Getting Started